This BLOG On Primary Home Status When Qualifying For Mortgage Was UPDATED On January 8th, 2019

 How Lenders Classify Owner Occupant Versus Non-Owner Occupant Properties

-- That is why government loans does not allow second home and investment property mortgage financing.
+- That is why government loans do not allow second home and investment property mortgage financing

-- If a home buyer is buying a similar and like home they are exiting less than 100 miles away, most mortgage lenders will view this as an investment property.
+- If a home buyer is buying a similar and like home, they are exiting less than 100 miles away

-Fannie Mae and Freddie Mac does allow second home financing and investment mortgage loans besides primary home loans.
+Fannie Mae and Freddie Mac do allow second home financing and investment mortgage loans besides primary home loans.

-- With conventional loans there is a minimum 3% down payment on home purchase for first time home buyers
+- With conventional loans, there is a minimum 3% down payment on a home purchase for first time home buyers

 - 10% minimum down payment is required for second home financing